 - Myth: Any lube is fine.
 Fact: some lubricants reduce sperm motility; choose fertility-friendly products.
 ASRM

-- Myth: Legs-up or special positions guarantee success.
-Fact: timing around ovulation makes the difference.
+- Myth: Legs-up guarantees success.
+Fact: timing around ovulation is what matters.
 ACOG

 - Myth: More attempts in one day always help.
 Fact: well-timed attempts in the fertile window matter more than frequency in a single day.
 CDC

 - Myth: Home attempts remove legal risk.
-Fact: state parentage rules differ; know them before you proceed.
+Fact: parentage rules differ by state; know them before you proceed.
 FDA/21 CFR 1271

 Conclusion